SamiPerttu/fundsp/README.md

 `A` and `B` have their own, disjoint inputs, which are combined at the output.
 In `A & B`, both components source from the same inputs, and the number of inputs must match.

+One application of the bus is controlling effect mix in conjunction with the `pass` opcode, which passes signal through unchanged.
+For example, to add 20% chorus to a mono signal, one might type `pass() & 0.2 * chorus(0, 0.015, 0.005, 0.3)`.

 #### Stack

 The stack ( `|` ) operator builds composite components.